ropable/foundation_postgres/architecture.md

 utility processes.

 Postmaster is master process called ``postgres``, listens on 1 only TCP port (receives client connection requests).
-Default port: 5432.
+Default port: 5432 (or 5444 on Postgres Advanced Server).
+Postmaster is the **Listener**.
 The postmaster must be configured to accept a connection from an IP address.

 ![Process and memory architecture](media/images/postgres_process_memory_architecture.jpg)